Introduction

 How can I ensure my cuts are straight and accurate?

-Yes, if you use a straightedge or guide when cutting, it will help maintain accuracy and improve the quality of your cuts.
+Using a straightedge or guide while cutting will help you achieve accuracy and enhance the quality of your cuts.

 What maintenance is needed for tools used in cutting slate?